Mursalmkakar/Mursalmkakar.github.io/docs/index.md

 *Figure 2: Theft distribution across San Francisco districts.*

-Our second visualization presents a horizontal bar chart showing the distribution of vehicle thefts across San Francisco's police districts.
-The top three high-risk districts account for 47% of total thefts: Ingleside (20,546 thefts, 16.3%), Mission (17,297 thefts, 13.7%), and Bayview (16,780 thefts, 13.3%).
-These districts consistently showed high theft rates, particularly during the peak years of the early 2000s, when overall city thefts reached 18,103 annually.
+When breaking down vehicle thefts by police district, distinct spatial patterns begin to emerge.
+Ingleside leads with over 20.000 reported thefts, followed closely by Mission and Bayview, together accounting for nearly half of all vehicle thefts citywide.
+These districts consistently experienced high theft volumes throughout the two decades, especially during peak years in the early 2000s.
+In contrast, districts such as Park, Tenderloin, and Richmond reported significantly fewer incidents, suggesting either more effective local deterrents, differences in vehicle density, or varying levels of police reporting and enforcement.

 # Mapping of total vehicle theft reports
 <iframe src="plot1.html" width="800" height="600"></iframe>